nikolinasostaric/nikolinasostaric.github.io/_projects/16_DERA.md

 The recruited student will start in the wet-lab to learn molecular cloning, enzyme expression and activity assays, working closely together with another MEP and PhD in the LevesonGower group (Month 1 and 2).
-The student then will move to the dry-lab to perform MD simulations and design and test the library of mutants (Months 3-6 Šoštarić and Leveson-Gower groups).
-The resulting data analysed with explainable AI at the conclusion of the project (Months 6-8 Dumančić group).
+The student then will move to the dry-lab to perform MD simulations and design and test the library of mutants (Months 3-6 Sostaric and Leveson-Gower groups).
+The resulting data analysed with explainable AI at the conclusion of the project (Months 6-8 Dumancic group).